JanM321/esphome-lg-controller/README.md

 # ESPHome LG AC Wired Controller

-[ESPHome](https://esphome.io/) component implementing a custom wired controller for LG Air Conditioners.
-This allows basic control of an indoor unit from [Home Assistant](https://www.home-assistant.io/).
-It also optionally replaces the use of the unit's internal thermistor with a Home Assistant temperature sensor.
+Wired controller for LG Air Conditioners using an ESP32 microcontroller and [ESPHome](https://esphome.io/).
+It can be used to control an indoor unit from [Home Assistant](https://www.home-assistant.io/).

 This has some advantages compared to the [LG ThinQ integration](https://github.com/ollo69/ha-smartthinq-sensors) for Home Assistant:
 * Ability to use an external sensor for room temperature.